codac-team/codac/doc/manual/manual/contractors/analytic/sepimage.rst

 Example
 -------

-Consider that we want to construct a separator on the image of the unit circle by the function
+Consider that we want to construct a separator on the image of the unit disk by the function

 .. math::
   \mathbf{f}(\mathbf{x})=